If you want to build a WordPress blog today, this is one of the most comprehensive and up-to-date how-tos for beginners you’ll ever find online.

 If you can find one to collaborate with, it could bring a surge of traffic to your content for a one-time investment.

-Influencer marketing is one of the most effective marketing strategies in digital marketing.
+Influencer marketing is one of the most effective digital marketing strategies.
 People with loyal followers can be an incredible source of targeted traffic to your blog content.

-But as a beginner, finding influencers to agree with your collaboration could be challenging.
+However, as a beginner, finding influencers willing to collaborate with you can be challenging.
 You have to keep pushing and trying your luck.

 I advise you not to go after big-time celebrities like Kim Kardashian, Cristiano Ronaldo, or Ariana Grande.